PhiCtl/glycan-biomarkers/README.md

 In essence, a block contains different sample types or "class" run in a specific order:
 - **Blank samples**: No biological information, used to assess contaminants.
 Consider the Zero, Solvant and Blank samples of the schema.
 - **System Suitability (SS)**: Contains exogenous standards for monitoring detector behavior.
 Consider the SSS and SS Conditionnig samples of the schema.
+Experimental_blank is considered as a SS sample.
 - **Disease/Control samples**: Main samples of interest, in the schema shown as RM and SRM.
 - **Quality Checks (QC or dQC)**: Mixture of all samples to monitor signal consistency.
 Pooled QC in the schema. dQC is a diluted version of the QC and can also be considered a normal QC